balanced/balanced-docs/overview/overview.rst

 Payouts
 -------

-It costs just simply 25¢ to issue a next day ACH credit.
+It costs just 25¢ to issue a next day ACH credit.
 Our full fee per operation is listed below:

 .. cssclass:: table table-hover